introlab/rtabmap_ros/rtabmap_util/doc/point_cloud_xyzrgb.md

 # point_cloud_xyzrgb

-Projects an RGB-D frame, a stereo pair or a disparity image into a coloured point cloud.
+Projects an RGB-D frame, a stereo pair or a disparity image into a colored point cloud.

-The coloured counterpart of [point_cloud_xyz](point_cloud_xyz.md): same filtering, same parameters, but every point carries the colour of the pixel it came from.
+The colored counterpart of [point_cloud_xyz](point_cloud_xyz.md): same filtering, same parameters, but every point carries the color of the pixel it came from.
 It accepts four different input sets, so it can sit at the end of an RGB-D, stereo or disparity pipeline without anything in between.

 ## Usage